 Is gum disease contagious?

-No. It is not common to get gum disease from kissing or sharing saliva with someone who has this condition.
-Gum disease is progressive, so you will have to develop gum disease in your mouth to have it.
-It is not transferable through blood.
+No. Getting gum disease from kissing or sharing saliva with someone is uncommon.
+Gum disease is progressive, so you must develop gum disease in your mouth.
+Gum disease is not transferable through blood.

 Do I need surgery to cure gum disease?